 Overall, the Olympus E-PM2 manages to hit head-on the requirements of beginners looking for improved image quality in a small and simple to use package.
 The speed of operation is also sufficiently quick to keep up with most situations other than fast action.
 Finally, as a Micro Four-Thirds model, this one gets access to the most complete lens lineup made exclusively for mirrorless cameras.
 Given it outclasses its predecessor in terms of image quality and speed, it presents a worthy upgrade for those not ready to move to a more expensive model.

-Olympus E-PM2 Facts
+Olympus E-PM2 Highlights

 Sensor-Size: 17 x 13mm

 |2-Axis Built-in Stabilization||Full manual controls, including Manual Focus|